aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/evaluate-aspose-words-for-sharepoint/_index.md

 ﻿---
-title: Evaluate Aspose.Words for SharePoint - Aspose.Words for SharePoint
+title: Evaluate Aspose.Words for SharePoint
+second_title: Aspose.Words for SharePoint
 articleTitle: Evaluate Aspose.Words for SharePoint
 linktitle: Evaluate Aspose.Words for SharePoint
 description: "Evaluation period details for the Aspose.Words for SharePoint."